 Bear keeps your notes and to-do lists together with a traditional menu bar that lets you format text and an option to use markdown to make quick changes.
 You can also group lists and notes by hashtags, making it easy to find all your tasks.
 The newest version features iPad trackpad support and also works with any mouse or trackpad compatible with iOS 13.4.
 Bear is available for iOS, MacOS, and WatchOS for free, but if you want to sync between devices, the price is $15 per year.

-Supposedly based on former President Dwight ‘Ike’ Eisenhower’s organizational method, Ike takes a somewhat lighthearted approach to the to-do list.
-The app is based on priority — mark the most urgent tasks and build your day around dealing with those most crucial of jobs, forming a “priority matrix.”
-It makes more sense as you delve further into the app.
-You can attach images, voice notes, and set location-based reminders to tasks and customizable celebrations that play whenever you complete a task.
-Upgrading to Ike Pro is a one-off payment of $2, and unlocks access to location reminders, audio recordings, all of the customizable themes, and a few extras.
+Supposedly based on former President Dwight ‘Ike’ Eisenhower’s organizational method, Ike takes a somewhat light-hearted approach to the to-do list.
+The app helps you create a “priority matrix” by organizing tasks by level of urgency or importance.
+This allows you to mark which ones you need to do right away and which are important but can wait.
+The app plays customizable celebrations whenever you complete a task, and you can attach images and voice notes and set location-based reminders.
+Upgrading to Ike Pro is a one-off payment of $2 and unlocks access to location reminders, audio recordings, all of the customizable themes, and a few extras.

 24me Smart Personal Assistant

 The key to organization is to keep everything you need in one place.
 24me does this for you, compiling your calendar, your to-do list, personal accounts, and notes in one application.
 Powerful yet simple, 24me Smart Personal Assistant syncs with a wide range of accounts, including Google Calendar, MS Outlook, MS Exchange, Yahoo Calendar, and Apple Calendar.